 The Reluctant Witness is packed full of incident and interest.
 Like a number of actors, Mike Pratt made two appearances in Gideon’s Way, playing different characters.Red was the more substantial role and Pratt certainly holds the viewers attention.
-Red’s the elder brother and it’s plain that the younger Syd idolises him.
-But Red’s not only older, he’s also wiser (at least during the early part of the story) since it seems more than likely he’d have never lost his temper with Tiny, as Syd did.
+Elder brother Red is clearly worshipped by the younger Syd.
+But Red’s not only older, he’s also wiser (at least during the early part of the story) as it seems more than likely he wouldn’t have lost his temper with Tiny, as Syd did.

 In contrast, Syd is portrayed as violent and reckless.
 An insight into his personality is given during a party thrown by the two brothers.
-Syd is slightly rough with his female companion, but is unrepentant – with the clear implication given that his treatment of the opposite sex is often far from chivalrous.
+Syd is slightly rough with his female companion and remains unrepentant – the clear implication is given that his treatment of the opposite sex is often far from chivalrous.

 The party scene also has one of my favourite Gideon/Keen moments, as the officers gatecrash the swinging hop to sow a little discord.
 They tell the brothers a fairy story – all about a stolen car ring – although there’s no happy ending (they drop the bombshell that Tiny’s dead).
 Gregson and Davion work really well here.